sablier-labs/docs/docs/concepts/02-sablier-protocol.md

 :::info

-Sablier is the first money streaming protocol ever built, tracing its roots back to 2019.
+Sablier is the first token streaming protocol ever built, tracing its roots back to 2019.

 :::